fredericraymond/GeneAnnotationTools/IPrism/README.md

 Options:
   -h --help     Show this screen
   --version     Version 0.0
-  -S XLSXFILE1 --table XLSXFILE1    Name of Statistical table(output)
+  -S FILE1 --table FILE1    prefix of Name of Statistical table(output)(prefix will be use to generate prefix.tsv and prefix.xlsx)
-  -c CLSTRFILE --chr CLSTRFILE     cd-hit results file -a XLSXFILE2 --attr XLSXFILE2    Name of the attributes file.
-This file is used for cytoscape.(output)
+  -c CLSTRFILE --chr CLSTRFILE     cd-hit results file -a FILE2 --attr FILE2    prefix of Name of the attributes file.
+This file is used for cytoscape.(output)(prefix will be use to generate prefix.tsv and prefix.xlsx)
 """

 ```